Meenakshi Sundaram (TV series)

-Meenakshi Sundaram is a 2025 Indian Tamil-language Family drama television serial written by P. Jaikumar, directed by P. Pazhanivel, and starring Shobanaa Uthaman and S. Ve.
+Meenakshi Sundaram is a 2025 Indian Tamil-language Family drama television series written by P. Jaikumar, directed by P. Pazhanivel, and starring Shobanaa Uthaman and S. Ve.
 Shekher.
-The story of this Serial starts with a 70 Years Old Sundaram who marries a 30 Years Old Meenakshi.
+The series is about a 70-year-old man who marries a 30-year-old woman by chance.

-The Serial was aired on Kalaignar TV from 28 April 2025, to 23 August 2025, every Monday and Saturday.
+It aired on Kalaignar TV from April 28, 2025, to August 23, 2025, every Monday and Saturday.
 It is also available for streaming on Kalaignar TV YouTube channel.
-This serial was premiered along with Star Vijay's Poongatru Thirumbuma.
-Shobanaa Uthaman has played the female lead in this serial as well.
+The series was premiered along with Star Vijay's Poongatru Thirumbuma.
+Shobanaa Uthaman has played the female lead in this series as well.